Alan Clark

 Fasano, Italy

-Very happy to have played a part in this record, recorded live at the Albert Hall in 1990/91
+Another one I’m on, recorded live at the Albert Hall in 1990/91

 dsl Dire Straits Legacy